This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 - I found that the swimsuit lining was just a tad tall, so I cut 1″ off the top of the swimsuit lining at the waist.

-- Place the swimsuit lining inside the shorts with wrong side of the lining facing the wrong side of the shorts.
+- Place the swimsuit lining inside the trunks with wrong side of the lining facing the wrong side of the trunks.
 Match up the center front and center back and pin all the way around.

 - Sew the side seams of the waistband.

-- Sew the waistband on the shorts with a straight stitch.
+- Sew the waistband on the trunks with a straight stitch.
 Leave a 3 inch gap to insert elastic.

 - Cut the elastic the right length by measuring it on your child.
 Use a safety pin to insert the elastic into the waistband like a casing.